simplworld/simpl.world.website/_docs/services/simpl-react/pubsub/lowlevel-decorators.md

 ##### Props

 * `data`: array or object.
 The messages received.
-If the smart component has `store=true` (the default), it will be an array, otherwise it will be an object with only the latest message received.
+If the container component has `store=true` (the default), it will be an array, otherwise it will be an object with only the latest message received.

-#### Smart Component
+#### Container Component

 `containers/NotificationContainer.jsx`